 What is needed to get done next semester mainly depends on how much progress we made during the first semester.
 Assuming we reached our desired end goal for the the first semester, we would need to spend the 2nd half of the school year integrating the various components together and running tests.
 This would include attaching sensors to the hexacopter in a modular fashion, adjusting the sensor to take accurate data while on the UAV, optimizing battery usage, testing flight under rigorous conditions, and many others.
-Majority of the time spent will be due to testing, calibrating, and troubleshooting errors.
+Majority of the time spent will be spent on testing, calibrating, and troubleshooting errors.

-The group will be split into 2 teams: hardware, and software.
+The group will be still be split into 2 teams: hardware, and software.
 The software team will be in charge of overseeing the use of sensors.
 This includes the calibration of the sensors with the drone, and the data collection tests.
+They will also try and store the data from the sensors remotely to a ground station such as a tablet.

-The hardware group will be improving the controls(flight pattern), optimizing battery, and verifying modular capabilities.
+The hardware group will be improving the controls, optimizing battery, adjusting the gimbal, and verifying modular capabilities.

-In the end, we will have a fully functioning hexacopter that has flight time of at least 40 mins, capability to fly undér bridges, and ability to collect data from sensors.
+In the end, we will have a fully functioning hexacopter that has flight time of at least 45 mins, capability to fly undér bridges, and ability to collect data from sensors.